Giant Sunflower DIY (FREE SVG files)

 Step 1 – Cut out the Paper Sunflower Elements

-Decide on the size of sunflower that you want to make.
-You can make a large that is 25″ in diameter, a Medium that is 20″ in diameter or a small that is 10″ in diameter.
-Using either the template or the SVG file cut out all the elements.
-There are 4 layers to the sunflower – each with it’s own center with spokes and petals.
-Layer 1 has 11 petals, layer 2 has 10 petals and layers 3 and 4 have 12 petals each.
-The seeded center is the longest part of the making the giant sunflower!
+Decide on the size of the Giant Sunflower DIY you want to make.
+You can choose between a large sunflower, which is 25″ in diameter, a medium one at 20″, or a small one at 10″.
+Using either the template or the SVG file, cut out all the elements.
+There are four layers to the sunflower, each with its own center, spokes, and petals.
+Layer 1 has 11 petals, Layer 2 has 10 petals, and Layers 3 and 4 each have 12 petals.
+The seeded center is the most time-consuming part of making the giant sunflower!

-Step 2 – Begin Making the Petals to the Giant Paper Flower
+Step 2 – Begin Making the Petals for the Giant Paper Sunflower

 Organizing is key in success with this project.

-There are different sizes and shapes of petals keep all the same shaped/ sizes petals together in piles.
-In SVG there is a single petal for each layer that has a number that coordinates with the circle center to help you organize them.
+There are different sizes and shapes of petals, so keep all the same-shaped and same-sized petals together in piles.
+In the SVG file, there is a single petal for each layer that has a number corresponding to the circle center to help you organize them.

-Let’s start wit the larges layer that is the bottom of the flower (4) and work out way to the top layer (1).
+Let’s start with the largest layer at the bottom of the flower (Layer 4) and work our way up to the top layer (Layer 1).

-You’ll notice that all of the petals have a slit in them.
-To give the layers a more three dimensional look – at the bottom slide one end over the other.
+First, you’ll notice that all the petals have a slit in them.
+So to give the layers a more three-dimensional look, slide one end over the other at the bottom.

-One of have an idea of how it comes together, hot glue one side and
+Once you have an idea of how it comes together, hot glue one side and fold it over.

-The petals in layer 4 and 2 are all symmetrical.
+You can see that the petals in layer 4 and 2 are all symmetrical.
+However, on layers 3 and 1, the petals aren’t.

-But on other layers 3 and 1 they aren’t.
-Keep this in mind then you’re putting them together – the goal is to “mirror” the petals to allow some variation in the look of the flower.
-Try to have the front of the petals vary in direction – this will make more sense as we put the flower together.
-Keep the like petals together in piles.
+Keep this in mind when assembling the flower—the goal is to “mirror” the petals to create some variation in the look of the flower.
+Then, try to have the front of the petals vary in direction.
+This will make more sense as we put the flower together.
+Afterwards, keep the like petals together in piles.

-Step 3 – Begin Making the Layers to the Sunflower
+Step 3 – Begin Making the Layers of the Sunflower

-Each little spoke on the center circle is for a petal.
-Glue each petal to a spoke.
+Each little spoke on the center circle is for a petal for the Giant Sunflower DIY.

-No it’s time to give just a little more personality and dimension to the flower. with a large wooden spoon or small rolling pin, curl the petals.
+Now it’s time to give just a little more personality and dimension to the flower.
+With a large wooden spoon or small rolling pin- curl the petals.

 Hold the bottom of the petal – so you don’t tear it off the circle and wrap the end around the wooden soon and curl ( this is similar to curling ribbon with scissors).
-Repeat with all the petals and set the layer aside.
+Then, repeat with all the petals and set the layer aside.

-Now put together layer three – see how the petal shapes mirror every other time for some variation?
-Be sure to pay attention and do this as you glue the layer down.
+Now, put together layer three – see how the petal shapes mirror every other time for some variation?
+Of course, be sure to pay attention and do this as you glue the layer down.

-And finally repeat these steps with layer 1.
-Note with layer 1 since three are 11 petals – they won’t mirror perfectly.
+After completing layer 2, finally repeat these steps with layer 1.
+But with layer 1, since three are 11 petals – they won’t mirror perfectly.

 Step 4 – Make the Giant Sunflower Center